calliope-project/calliope/CONTRIBUTING.md

 ## Submitting changes

-Look at the [development guide in our documentation](http://calliope.readthedocs.io/en/stable/contributing) for information on how to get set up for development.
+Look at the contributing guide in our [documentation](http://calliope.readthedocs.io/en/latest) for information on how to get set up for development.

 To contribute changes: